|

 If visitors drive toward Taitung for approximately 5km, they will reach a section of road named Kuaigu (literally “Cypress Valley”).
 Here, towering cypress trees dwell within the forest fog belt.
 The afternoon clouds and mists make this a special spot for hikers, motorists, and all kinds of nature lovers.

-Meishan Visitor Center (Yushan National Park) 玉山國家公園-梅山遊客中心
+Travel Info: Meishan Visitor Center (Yushan National Park) 玉山國家公園-梅山遊客中心

 Address: No. 44-5, Meishan Ln., Meishan Vil., Taoyuan Dist., Kaohsiung City